StevenBlack/vocab/million-dollar-words.md

 ### malice
 The desire to see a great deal of evil done upon another.
 Worse than spite or holding a grudge, malice is serious hatred.
 Pronounced mahl-iss.
-Rhymes with "Alice."

 ### malinger
 To pretend to be sick in order to avoid work.
 A child who doesn't want to go to school can pretend to have a sore throat.
 If he wants to be honest, he can tell his parents he's malingering and hope they don't know what the word means.
-Pronounced MA-LING-ER.

 ### manque